 What to Expect

 Despite its painstaking attention to each individual follicle, the problem of the hair growth cycles still means that multiple sessions are required to make sure the follicle roots are being destroyed at the right time.
-Compared to laser and IPL, you can expect to need more sessions in order to rid yourself of regrowth for good.
-Instead of 6-12, electrolysis is a commitment of 12-15 sessions on average.
+Compared to laser and IPL, you can expect to need more sessions in order to achieve permanent hair removal.
+Instead of 6-12 laser sessions, electrolysis requires a commitment of 12-15 sessions on average.